SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-azure-quickstart-template/master/images/solace_tutorial.png "getting started publish/subscribe")

+# Troubelshouting VMR startup

+All startup logs are located here: /var/lib/waagent/custom-script/download/0/ and are readable by root only.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.